Testing a new collection

 Keep the first order narrow, document the sample standard, and evaluate results before you scale size count or style count.

-Send your style list and target quantity.
+Send your style list, target quantity, size range, branding needs, and launch market.
 We will tell you which pieces should stay in the pilot run and which ones should wait for the reorder phase.
+If you are still blocked on budget or OEM vs ODM, use those pages first and then send the final RFQ.